skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ### Walk Through

-Now that you have setup the IAM role for the webadmins, it's time to pass this information on to the next team who will work through the **VERIFY** tasks.
+Now that you have setup access for the webadmins, it's time to pass this information on to the next team who will work through the **VERIFY** tasks.

+* Get the Account ID from the other team so you can add that to the trust policy on the webadmin role
+	* Use the following JSON to create a file name assumerolepolicy2 for the trust (assume role) policy (replace `ACCOUNT_ID` with your account ID so you can still test this and the `ACCOUNT_ID_OTHER_TEAM` with the other team's account ID:)
+`{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Principal":{"AWS":["arn:aws:iam::ACCOUNT_ID:root","arn:aws:iam::ACCOUNT_ID_OTHER_TEAM:root"]},"Action":"sts:AssumeRole"}]}`

+* Update the trust policy on the webadmins roles so both your team  and the verify team can assume the role
+	* aws iam update-assume-role-policy --role-name webadmins --policy-document file://assumerolepolicy2

  If you were given a form to fill out then enter the info into the form and hand it to another group (or send this to the other group using whatever method is easiest.)
 Information to pass (recommended names for certain objects provided below - only change if you didn't go with the recommended names):

-* IAM role ARN:	arn:aws:iam::`Provide ACCOUNT_ID`:role/**webadmin**
+* IAM role ARN:	arn:aws:iam::`Your ACCOUNT_ID`:role/**webadmin**
 * Resource restriction for both the roles and policies: /webadmins/`Provide resource restriction`
 * permissions boundary name: **webadminspermissionsboundary**
 * Permission policy name: **webadminspermissionpolicy**